 All UK tax resident companies are subject to UK corporation tax.
 This is charged on the company's worldwide profits, which includes chargeable (capital) gains.
 This is the default treatment of UK tax resident companies; there is scope in some circumstances to elect that any non-UK permanent establishments of the company should fall outside the scope of UK corporation tax.
-Companies are taxed at a flat rate of 19%.
-This rate is scheduled to drop to 17% in 2020.
+Companies with profits greater than £250,000, are currently taxed at a rate of 25% whereas companies with profits of less than £50,000 are taxed at a rate of 19%.
+A tapered rate applies to companies with profits between these two thresholds.
+These thresholds are subject to special rules for groups of companies and companies with a short accounting period.
+Close investment-holding companies will pay the main rate of corporation tax regardless of their level of profits.